AstRonin/sgi/README.md

 Application written on Erlang.
 General design principles is fast, low memory and modularity.

 SGI give possibility simple and smart way to connect to any server by [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) and have other protocols working under TCP, first of all this is [FastCGI](https://en.wikipedia.org/wiki/FastCGI).
+This protocol, for example, used for connect to PHP(FPM).

 ## Try Sample
 ### Sample 1